 Subsection (b)(2) requires that a business provide a plain language explanation of the output of the ADMT with respect to the consumer.
 If the business has multiple outputs with respect to the consumer, this subsection also gives the business the option to provide a simple and easyto-use method for consumers to access those outputs.
 This subsection is necessary to implement the statutory direction that businesses provide meaningful information about the logic involved in the ADMT's decisionmaking process, as well as a description of the likely outcome of the process with respect to the consumer.
 A consumer must know the output of the ADMT with respect to them to understand how the logic of the ADMT was applied to them and the role of the ADMT as part of the business's decisionmaking process.
 In addition, if a consumer identifies discrepancies or inaccuracies in the output, they can exercise their other CCPA rights, such as the right to correct, as necessary to correct the issue.
 Provision of the output of the ADMT is therefore necessary to ensure that consumers have meaningful control over their personal information, including having sufficient information to determine whether to exercise other CCPA rights.
-This requirement is consistent with federal and international guidance and academic scholarship on explainability for ADMT, as well as with approaches in certain decisionmaking contexts.141
+This requirement is consistent with federal and international guidance and academic scholarship on explainability for ADMT, as well as with approaches in certain decisionmaking contexts.

 Subsection (b)(3) requires that a business provide a plain language explanation of how the business used the output with respect to the consumer.
 Specifically, subsection (b)(3)(A) states that if the business used the output to make a significant decision concerning a consumer, this explanation must include the role the output played in the business's decision and the role of any human involvement.
 Subsection (b)(3)(A)(i) states that if a business is planning to use the output to make a significant decision, this explanation must also include how the business plans to use the output to make a decision, including the role of human involvement.
 Similarly, subsection (b)(3)(B) requires that a business using ADMT for extensive profiling explain the role the output played in the evaluation that the business made with respect to the consumer.
 Subsection (b)(3)(B)(i) states that if a business is planning to use the output to evaluate the consumer, the business's explanation also must include how the business plans to use the output to evaluate the consumer.
 Subsection (b)(3) is necessary to implement the statutory requirement that businesses provide a description of the likely outcome of their decisionmaking process with respect to the consumer in response to access ADMT requests.
 For consumers to meaningfully understand the outcome of a decisionmaking process, they must know how a business used, or plans to use, the ADMT's output in a decision or evaluation.
+Otherwise, consumers would be provided only the output without important contextual information about how that output was, or would be used, with respect to them.
+In addition, in the context of significant decisions, requiring that businesses explain the role of human involvement ensures that consumers understand to what extent automated versus human decisionmaking played a role in the outcome of the decisionmaking process.